 - After Brienne cuts off the hand of a Dornish sellsword he cries, "Finish it.
 Send me back to Dorne, you bloody bitch!"
 She obliges.

 - From Harry Potter and the Order of the Phoenix, when Harry is being possessed by Voldemort, it is described as pain beyond pain:

 "Let the pain stop... let him kill us... end it, Dumbledore... death is nothing compared to this..."

-In C. S. Lewis's The Great Divorce, when an angel tells a damned soul that he can only be free of the lizard if he gives the angel permission to kill it, the soul argues the point for a time, then says the angel can — and to do it — before collapsing and whimpering "God help me" — without rescinding the permission.
+- In C. S. Lewis's The Great Divorce, when an angel tells a damned soul that he can only be free of the lizard if he gives the angel permission to kill it, the soul argues this point for a time and then says the angel can kill it — and to do it — before collapsing and whimpering, "God help me," — without rescinding the permission.

 Jack Bauer: I just want you to know, I didn't want you to feel like I had turned my back on you, that I turned my back on the family.
 I just had to go in my own way, to do things for myself, and I... was never good enough for you.
 I'm sorry.
 Anyway...
 I'm ready.
 What are you waiting for...?
 DO IT!
 DAMN YOU!

 - In the first season episode of Angel "Eternity", actress Rebecca Lowell tries to persuade Angel to turn her into a vampiress so that she won't have to worry about aging; needless to say he refuses.
 In an effort to change his mind, she drugs him, thinking just to render him more pliable, not realizing that this will turn him evil instead.
 He stalks her through his office complex, toying with his prey, deliberately putting off the murder so as to enjoy her fear; she is clearly terrified, but finally gets fed up with this, stops running, and turns to face him, saying "Whatever you're going to do, do it."
 Of course, that's when Wesley and Cordelia show up to save the day.